-The following days after a car accident will likely be bombarded with constant phone calls from an insurance adjuster or another representative of the other person involved in the accident.
+In the days following a car accident you will likely be bombarded with constant phone calls from an insurance adjuster or another representative of the other person involved in the accident.
 It’s important that before you speak with these people you first understand how to handle an insurance adjuster after an accident.
 We’ll prepare you for what you should say (and what you shouldn’t) say during your first post-accident phone call with a representative of the other party—especially if you think that party is at fault for the accident and there’s a chance that you will be eligible for compensation.

 What Does An Insurance Adjuster Do?